I’ve been working from home since December 2016.

 It’s confession time again: I’m absolutely sitting in front of an episode of Mexico Life on HGTV.
 I totally turn on the TV when I’m working from time to time.
 I acknowledge that this is not a productive way to get stuff done.
 But I also have days where I’m in my office for hours, working through meals and working into the night.
 So, I think it’s a balancing act.
 When I’m doing a task that doesn’t require my full attention, I like to have a bit of white noise (read: HGTV) on in the background.
 But when it comes time to actually get shit done?
 The TV goes off.

-DO: Create a work routine
+DO: Create a working from home routine

 This is another do that I’m still fine tuning.
 Because when you work from home you don’t have that commuting time, I find it really important to create a routine that gets me into my full work mode.
 When I enter my office, I first sit down and write in my journal and update my planner.
 I then ease into the work day by entering some contests (it’s my fun hobby, and it has paid off a few times).
 Then it’s checking emails (which I’ve already seen come in on my phone) and getting to my work for the day.
 I like having a few things that I do every morning to ease me into my work day.
 And because they’re fun tasks, like entering contests, it makes me more excited to sit down and get working.